 In the immediate term, the IDN ccTLD Fast Track process should be amended to take into account the following guiding principles:

-ccTLD policy is a matter for the local internet communities to determine.
+ccTLD policy is a matter for the local internet communities to determine, subject to maintaining the security and stability of the DNS as a global resource for all Internet users.

 A given IDN ccTLD application represents the free choice of a specific linguistic community that has every right to use its language and script in the DNS space.
-It is essential that the IDN ccTLD evaluation process should do everything possible to facilitate such requests from local communities.
+It is essential that the IDN ccTLD evaluation process should do everything possible to facilitate such requests from local communities, subject to maintaining the security and stability of the DNS as a global resource for all Internet users.

-Where a finding of potential confusability has been made, rather than rejecting the application, the process should allow the applicant to propose mitigation measures.
+Where a finding of potential confusability has been made, rather than rejecting the application, the process should allow the applicant to propose mitigation measures (this is consistent with the approach taken in the Implementation Plan at paragraph 5.6.3).

-A pragmatic approach should be adopted to the issue of potential user confusion.
+A pragmatic approach should be adopted to the issue of potential user confusion, consistent with the advice at paragraph 6 of RFC 6912.
 It may not be possible to eliminate confusion entirely, and much user confusion takes place in context (phishing, URL clicking), rather than because of a TLD.

 Where there is a split recommendation (between upper case and lower case), the finding relating to the lower case shall prevail and the application shall go forward.